 Add to that my final worry—that retreating would also be professionally indulgent.
 To truly retreat—to make myself unavailable to the outside world—I’d have to put an out-of-office reply on my email and tell potential clients that I wouldn’t get back to them for an entire week.
 What if people read that and I lost out on the opportunity to work with them?

 When I got back from the retreat (yeah, of course I went.
 And it was a Bacon Cheeseburger Every.
 Damn.
 Day.), I began to see how my own fears around indulgence were the same ones I was seeing from so many friends and colleagues and clients.
-When a writer can’t give themselves the time they want and need, it’s sometimes because the price seems too high.
-But a lot of time it’s because some part of us has defined the need itself as extravagant.
+When a writer can’t give themselves the time they want and need, it’s sometimes because the price really is too high.
+But many times it’s because some part of us has defined the need itself as extravagant.

 * * *

 So what if this is you?
-What if there are these deep pools of writing you could be diving into, should be diving into, but you can’t stop seeing them as somehow illegitimate?
+What if there are these deep pools of writing you could be diving into, really want to be diving into, but can’t--because you see them as somehow illegitimate?
 I could give you lots of reasons why you should do it, as the evidence is all on my side: I could cite the research on the value of deep dives.
 I could point you toward the work on the benefits of creating a context that nurtures focus and flow.
 I could use my own experience and tell you all the reasons my own retreat fears were unjustified (TLDR: a week ain’t that long; the value far outstripped the cost; that’s what family’s for; and people are flexible).

 But I’ve found that often, when people are struggling with writing (whether they are avoiding it, binging on it, or depriving themselves of it), it’s not evidence that matters, it’s framing.
 So instead of a mound of data, let me offer you this one idea:

 Taking time to write is not an indulgence.
 It’s a privilege.